AzeemRafique10/Redux-Toolkit-Todo-App/README.md

-# Neon Todo App
+# Redux Toolkit Todo App

-Welcome to the Neon Todo App!
+Welcome to the Redux Toolkit Todo App!
 This is a visually stunning to-do list app that combines a sleek neon-inspired UI with interactive features for managing tasks.
 The app leverages React, Ant Design components, and modern CSS to create an exciting and engaging user experience.

 ## Features